Real Estate Tax Benefits

 Income and expense records should be kept for each investment property.
 When keeping receipts, identify the property for which the receipt pertains.

 Another type of expense typically associated with investment properties are capital expenses, expenses that increase the value of the property or prolongs its useful life.
 However, capital expenses cannot be deducted currently, but must be added to the adjusted basis of the property, thereby saving on taxes when the property is sold.
 Hence, it is important to distinguish between current expenses and capital expenses.
-Current expenses are deductible in the year that they are incurred; capital expenses are deductible when the property is sold.
+Current expenses are deductible in the year that they are incurred; capital expenses reduce gain when the property is sold, in the form of a higher adjusted basis.
 So, repairing a broken window is a current expense while replacing a window with a thermal efficient window would be a capital expense.
 Any records for capital expenses should be kept at least 3 years after the final disposition of the property.